kevL/yata/ReadMe.txt

 as a new tab in the earliest instance of Yata that is already running.
 If you want a second (third, etc.) instance of Yata to run alongside the first, the executable needs to be run directly (without passing in any file arguments).

+Note that when opening multiple files from Windows Explorer either by selecting and pressing Enter or with right-click and Open on the contextmenu that appears, the files will open in separate instances of Yata if there is not a running instance of Yata.
+If there is a running instance of Yata they will open in the earliest instance like opening a single file from Explorer does.

+Appendix I: a note on associating file extensions in Windows Explorer

+Yata can be associated to open files that have a file-extension aka file-type in Windows Explorer.
+Yata doesn't do that automatically; it's for the user to set it up if he/she wants to.